We may earn income from links in this post. Please read this Disclosure for details.

-Originally created in 2013 to help with forecasting of the large Sargassum landings in Texas, by 2017 the SEAS project had expanded to provide eight-day forecasts of sargassum seaweed masses for the Gulf Coast, Mexico, Grand Cayman, Jamaica, Saba, Puerto Rico and many other Caribbean islands.
+It was originally created in 2013 to help with forecasting of the large Sargassum landings in Texas.
+But by 2017 the SEAS project had expanded to provide eight-day forecasts of sargassum seaweed masses for the Gulf Coast, Mexico, Grand Cayman, Jamaica, Saba, Puerto Rico and many other Caribbean islands.

 Another resource is the Sargassum Watch System (SaWS) developed by the University of South Florida’s Oceanography Laboratory.
 It uses satellite data from NASA and mathematical models to detect floating algae and track the movement of sargassum in the Atlantic, the Caribbean Sea and Gulf of Mexico.
 You can view SaWS maps online and track the presence of seaweed and its movement.